fbpx

 “If I can help, I do it.
 I admire him so much,” she said.

-Rob said that being part of the Community Visitors Scheme and having Anita visit has changed his life.
+Rob said that being part of the AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) and having Anita visit has changed his life.

 “Having Anita visit has been a world changing experience for me,” Rob said.